kernel-community/kernel/docs/module-6/duende.md

 ---
 title: Duende and Deep Song
 description: Serene principles must exist in balance.
-They too have their complementary opposite - in this case, the duende; the mystery, the roots fastened in the mire that we all know and all ignore.
+They too have their complementary opposite - in this case, duende; the mystery, the roots fastened in the mire that we all know and all ignore.
 ---

 # 🐉 Duende and Deep Song